vuillaut/data-science_student/Homework/README.md

 pip install kaggle
 kaggle competitions download -c new-york-city-taxi-fare-prediction
 ```
+note: if you don't have a kaggle account, the dataset will be copied during the lecture.

 3. Start a notebook, load the data with pandas, play with it